 The law is different for persons who are living in manufactured home communities, most of whom are buying their manufactured home and leasing the lot.
 If you are living in a mobile home, but not leasing in a manufactured home community, then the laws are the same as if you were renting a house or an apartment.
 The same laws cited throughout this website would apply to you and your landlord (most of it is contained in Chapter 92 of the Texas Property Statutes).

 If you are renting a lot in a manufactured home community, Chapter 94, Property Code explains your rights.
+See the video below for more information:

 Below are frequently asked questions about mobile home lot rental.